matthiask/django-user-payments/docs/stripe-customers.rst

 Tries settling a payment using a Stripe customer, if there is any.
-Sends a mail to the user if a customer exists but their card could not be charged for some reason, and aborts further processing of the payment.
+Sends a mail to the user if a customer exists but their card could not be charged for some reason, and terminates further processing of the payment.

 .. warning::